SGWilliams/GAPProduction/README.md

 Functions that do things related to taxon concepts and lists.

 * GetTaxonInfo() - Returns a dictionary of : GAP species code, full scientific name, common name, and ITIS TSN.
 The function will try to lookup the species by GAP species code, then scientific name, then common name.
+* AllSpeciesList() - Returns a list of codes for all the currently valid GAP species concepts.

 ## Ranges
 Functions to support GAP range map production and management.

 * V2FortblRanges() - Reads a v2 range output database and returns a dataframe that fits the 2016 GAP database ranges table format.
 * V2FortblRangeEdit() - Reads a compilation info table from a v2 output database and returns a dataframe suitable for tblRangeEdit.
+* RangeEditsDict() - Returns a dictionary of range edits for a given species code.

 ## Strings
 Functions that facilitate common tasks for searching and filtering lists, strings, etc.